Abobo (woreda)

-Abwobo is a woreda in Gambela Region, Ethiopia.
+Abwobo (Amharic: አቦቦ)(Abwom-Gilo Wara-Laaw) is a woreda in Gambela Region, Ethiopia.
 Part of the Anywaa Zone, Abwobo is bordered on the southeast by the Majang Zone, on the south by Gog, on the southwest by Jor, on the northwest by Itang special woreda, on the north by Gambela Zuria, and on the northeast by the Oromia Region; part of its northern boundary is defined by the Alworo River.
 The major town in Abwobo is Abwobo.

 Overview

 The terrain of Abwobo is dominated by comparatively high ground extending on a southeast-northwest axis; the elevations range 400 – 600 meters above sea level.
 Major bodies of water in this woreda include Lake Alworo.
 According to the Atlas of the Ethiopian Rural Economy published by the Central Statistical Agency (CSA), around 20% of the woreda is forest.
 A notable landmark is the Gambela National Park, which occupies the land west of the Pinyudo - Gambela road.

 The economy of Abwobo is predominantly agricultural.
 Estimated road density is reported to be between 5.1 and 10 kilometers per 1000 square kilometers.

 At the start of the Federal Democratic Republic of Ethiopia, Abwobo was part of the Administrative Zone 2; however between 2001 and 2007 the Zone was reorganized and this woreda became part of the Anywaa Zone.